michaelshumshum/r-placer/README.md

 run `python main.py <image path> <x-coord> <y-coord>`, where the image path is the image you want to draw, and x-coord/y-coord represent the location you want the image to be drawn.

 ## notes
-make sure to verify all the emails for all your accounts. that seems to be primary factor in getting accounts banned.
+make sure to verify all the emails for all your accounts. that seems to be primary factor in getting accounts banned. though, still not guaranteed it doesn't get banned. some people have success. all my accounts get banned.